diskoverdata/diskover-docs/source_files/install_diskover_web_linux_centos_and_rhel_install_php.md

 #### Install PHP 7 and PHP-FPM (FastCGI)

+>Note: PHP 8 can also be used instead of PHP 7, replace php74/php7.4 with php81/php8.1

 ##### Centos/RHEL 7.x

 🔴 &nbsp;Install epel and remi repos on CentOS/RHEL 7.x (if not already installed):